Meridian woman charged with murder of infant

-MERIDIAN, Idaho — A woman taken into custody by the Meridian Police Department on Monday, on a charge of injury to a child, is now accused of murdering her infant son.
+MERIDIAN, Idaho — A woman arrested on a felony charge of injury to a child is now accused of murdering her infant son.

 Meridian Police late Friday night served an arrest warrant charging 26-year-old Danielle Radue with first-degree murder.

-Her son, a two-month-old boy, died at about 6:30 p.m.
+Her son, a 2-month-old boy, died at about 6:30 p.m.
 Friday while in the hospital.

+Ada County Coroner Dotti Coroner Dotti Owens announced on Monday that 2-month-old Dawson McKinney died from "traumatic closed head injuries."
+The coroner added that the manner of death is pending further studies and investigation reports from police.

-Radue is being held in the Ada County Jail on $1 million bond.
+Radue is being held in the Ada County Jail on a $1 million bond.

-On Monday afternoon, Meridian police officers responded to a call for assistance from Emergency Medical Services at a home on North Swainson Avenue, near Ten Mile Road and Cherry Lane.
+Meridian police officers responded on May 11 to a call for assistance from Emergency Medical Services at a home on North Swainson Avenue, near Ten Mile Road and Cherry Lane.

 Upon arrival, police found Radue's son unresponsive.
 An ambulance crew took the baby to the hospital.

-Radue was charged with felony injury to a child and issued a no-contact order Monday, and was arraigned on that charge the following afternoon.
+Radue was charged with felony injury to a child and issued a no-contact order.
+She was arraigned on that charge the following afternoon.

-Other terms of her bail or possible jail release between Monday and Friday are not clear, but court records still posted online Saturday listed an "out-of-custody" preliminary hearing scheduled for late May on the injury to a child charge.

 This is a developing story and will be updated as more information becomes available.